holdenweb/textual-forms/README.md

 If this project is left to me it will die, because I already know I have neither the time nor the energy to support such an effort alone.
-Some interest has, however, already been expressed b∆y various community members and so my hope is that this initial effort will inspire the `textual` community to help with discussions on Discord, suggestions, issues.
+Some interest has, however, already been expressed by various community members and so my hope is that this initial effort will inspire the `textual` community to help with discussions on Discord, suggestions, issues.
 Pull requests are always most valuable, but at this stage discussions,